eventhorizn/nestjs-bootcamp/README.md

    - This will require us to do environment config in the nest way (which is complicated and over the top)

 # App Configuration

+1. Install: `npm install @nestjs/config`
+1. We will be using `dotenv`
+1. Nest recommends using a config service to access the dotenv file
+   - Which I agree with actually.
+Don't think it's that complicated
+1. Nest docs say
+   - Multiple .env files are ok
+   - Dotenv docs say...never do that
+      - Which I strongly disagree with.
+I'm used to env specific config (.net core)
+1. **NOTE** on setup
+   - You'll want to set up .env.development and .env.test files
+   - These are used to determine which sqlite db we are using
+   - Not commited to source control